contensis/docs-management-dotnet/getting-started.md

 We want to be able to categorize movies by their genre, the easiest way to have a centrally managed list of categories is to use the taxonomy manager.
 To create a genres taxonomy follow these steps:

-1. Click the *Management Console* icon at the bottom of the sidebar
+1. Click the *Management Console* icon at the bottom of the sidebar.
-2. Select the *Taxonomy Manager* link in the menu
+2. Select the *Taxonomy Manager* link in the menu.
-3. Select the *Root* node of the taxonomy tree
+3. Select the *Root* node of the taxonomy tree.
-4. Enter *Genre* into the Child Name textbox and press *Add Child*
+4. Enter *Genre* into the Child Name text box and press *Add Child*.
-5. Genre will now be shown in the tree, select the Genre Node
+5. Genre will now be shown in the tree, select the Genre Node.
-6. Enter *Action* into the Child Name textbox and press *Add Child*
+6. Enter *Action* into the Child Name text box and press *Add Child*.
-7. Repeat this for Comedy, Crime, Drama, Romance and Western
+7. Repeat this for Comedy, Crime, Drama, Romance and Western.

 For each of the genres you have added, select them in the tree and make a note of the *Node Key* value, it will be in the format of 0/X/X, we will need these for the import later.